ev34j/ev34j-mindstorm-tutorial/README.md

 ```

 **Remember** to rebuild the jar and copy it to the EV3 after making changes in the
 source code.
-Also, if you rename your main java class or change to a different class, make sure you
+Also, if you rename your main java class or want to execute a different class, make sure you
 update the **&lt;mainclass.name&gt;** value in the pom.xml.

 ## Building and running programs with IntelliJ